Zudecast/zude-tools/README.md

 	- [x] Create a list of template files that can be generated based on any existing image, video, or text file.
 		- [x] Restrict the generation of template files to only generate based on specified file extensions.
 	- [X] Create a desired directory structure that can be enforced upon projects.
-		- [ ] Assign default sub-directories to search for the project thumbnail and hero video when loading a production directory.
 	- [ ] Assign the production a top level naming convention, or specify per project sub-directory based on pre-configured settings.
-		- [ ] Create specific naming rules and tags per project sub-directory.
 	- [x] Basic theme customization.